-Step 2

-Loading the right unit and measuring deflection at that target
+Step 2 Loading the right unit and measuring deflection at that target

-- The two preloads and the load from step 1 remain in place. - o Do not re-initialize the sway measurement. - Do not re-initialize the measuring devices on the left deflection targets. - Initialize the measuring device on the right vertical deflection target or record the reading. - Team members place 1150 pounds of additional load on the right decking unit.
+- The two preloads and the load from step 1 remain in place. - Do not re-initialize the sway measurement. - Do not re-initialize the measuring devices on the deflection targets. - Team members place 1150 pounds of additional load on the right decking unit.
 The load is laterally centered on the decking unit and is distributed over the length of the decking unit as uniformly as possible at all times during loading.
 Load is distributed and aligned identically for every bridge.
-Load should be placed at a steady pace, without hesitation. - As the load is being placed, observe sway and deflection.
-Stop loading if - a. sway exceeds one inch, or - b. deflection measurement at any of the three vertical deflection targets exceeds two inches downward, or - c. decking or any part of the bridge, other than the intended bearing points, comes to bear on a safety support or the floor, or - d. a decking unit falls off the bridge, or - e. a dangerous collapse is imminent, in the opinion of the judge.
+Load shall be placed at a steady pace, without hesitation. - o As the load is being placed, observe sway and deflection.
+Stop loading if - a. sway exceeds one inch, or - b. deflection measurement at any of the three vertical deflection targets exceeds two inches downward from the beginning of step 1, or - c. decking or any part of the bridge, other than the intended bearing points, comes to bear on a safety support or the floor, or - d. a decking unit or some of the load falls off the bridge, or - e. the bridge collapses or a dangerous collapse is imminent, in the opinion of the judge.